wenhuizhang/identity/README.md

 ### Step 3: Register as an Issuer

 For this demo we will use Okta as an IdP to create an application for the Issuer.
-The quickly create a trial account and application, we have provided a script to automate the process via the Okta CLI.
+To quickly create a trial account and application, we have provided a script to automate the process via the Okta CLI.

 > [!IMPORTANT]
 > If you already have an Okta account, you can use the `okta login` command to log in to your existing organization.